 1. Plan for delays

 It is important to pay attention to the weather forecasts in the week leading up to your move.
-In the winter, travel times in Montreal are challenging at the best of times.
+When moving to Laval and North Shore, for example, travel times could be challenging at the best of times.
 If possible, it is recommended not to schedule the move for a snowy day since snowstorms could cause major delays.
 The good news is, moving companies usually have more flexible schedules in winter because of the low season.

 2. Cover the floorsMoving in Montreal during the winter is a busy activity and floors endure the rugged soles of non-slip winter boots.
 Cover the floors with plastic or paper from your local hardware store to prevent smudges and scratches, or if you’re using a professional mover, ask them to bring specialized rubber floor runners.
 Also, it’s a good idea to place utility mats outside the door so that the movers can wipe their shoes before coming in the house.